 The bill’s titles are written by its sponsor.

-This bill was introduced on July 1, 1992, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 1, 1992, in a previous session of Congress, but it did not receive a vote.

 Representative for Florida's 12th congressional district